How To Prepare For an OSHA Investigation Part 2

 No one wants to deal with an OSHA investigation.
 This stressful, intrusive procedure can interrupt work flow at your jobsite.
 While the chances of an OSHA inspector showing up at your door are relatively slim, you don’t want to take any chances.
 Being unprepared for an OSHA investigation is one of the worst non-actions you can not take for your business.
 OSHA fines can be hefty and the damage to your reputation can be substantial.

-In the first part of our series on preparing for an OSHA investigation, we focussed on steps to take prior to an OSHA investigation that can ensure that the process runs smoothly.
+In the first part of our series on preparing for an OSHA investigation, we focused on steps to take prior to an OSHA investigation that can ensure that the process runs smoothly.
 Now, we will go over the inspection process itself and what actions you need to take to control it and promote a positive outcome.

 The OSHA investigation starts with an opening conference.
 It’s here that the OSHA inspector will provide information about the scope of the investigation.
 This is where you can set you own ground rules for the process.
 You may require the inspector to wear protective equipment.
 You may also set ground rules for specific areas that they may enter, including areas with government classification.
 It would be helpful to have an OSHA attorney represent you during this process.

 Walk Around Inspection

 The OSHA inspector will spend the bulk of his or her time on site walking around, taking notes, and talking to employees.
 Here’s a few tips to consider during this process: